RealAtix/i3-Setup/README.md

-# Second i3-Setup
+# Second i3-Setup Fall Update
-# Warhammer

-Switched to I3 Blocks
+This is a simple update.

+Nothing has changed really.
+Just colors and wallpaper.

-Click Commands on Volume and Music Titles
+Click Commands on Volume and Music Titles.
 Music click toggle play pause.
 Might add mute or clear playlist on right or middle button.
 Volume is standard I3 Blocks volume script.

-Besides from that it is pretty much the same from my first riceroni.
+.i3status.conf is not needed for this setup.

+Happy Fall/Autumn/Halloween.
+Go Eagles!